TokenScript-Framework/papers/src/papers/smart-token-paper.md

 #### The Trust Anchor Effect: Innovation Stifled by Centralisation

 We define the "Trust Anchor Effect" as the phenomenon where the centralisation of trust within a few dominant entities creates a significant barrier to innovation.
-This effect describes a web ecosystem where new products and services, despite being technically feasible, remain unrealised due to the absence of trust in entities other than the established trust anchors.
+This effect describes a Web ecosystem where new products and services, despite being technically feasible, remain unrealised due to the absence of such trust in entities other than the established trust anchors.
 It encapsulates the dependency on these central points for the provision of trust, without which innovation cannot gain traction or user acceptance.

 The trust anchor effect is evident in scenarios where a web service's ability to innovate is contingent upon the trust anchors' willingness or readiness to support new functionalities.

 ### Case Study: Google Pay and Google Wallet

 Google Pay, when integrated into web platforms, enables users to complete transactions without directly exposing their credit card details to the merchant's website[@gpay2020].
 Serving as a Trust Anchor, Google Pay extends beyond mere transactional functionality; it is entrusted with ensuring reliability and operational integrity.
 Even if an open-source developer were to create a feature-wise superior payment system, it lacks the level of trust to function as a Trust Anchor.

-With the evolving demands of e-commerce, Google rebranded Google Pay to Google Wallet, expanding its capabilities to store not only credit cards but also items like shopping vouchers and digital car keys.
-However, these are not made into Trust Anchors.
+With the evolving demands of e-commerce, Google rebranded Google Pay to Google Wallet, expanding its capabilities to store not only payment cards but also other wallet items such as shopping vouchers and digital car keys.
+However, these additional items are not made into Trust Anchors.

-For example, a website that accepts shopping vouchers during the checkout process can't use the voucher stored in Google Wallet directly, despite the fact that it could use the credit cards in Google Wallet.
+For example, a website that accepts shopping vouchers during the checkout process can't use the voucher stored in Google Wallet directly, despite the fact that it could use the payment cards in Google Wallet.
 The user is required to copy and paste the voucher code, as Google Wallet has yet to develop the voucher as a Trust Anchor service.
 Similarly, although a user can store a digital car key in Google Wallet, this does not extend to allowing a car cleaning service's website to access the car for service purposes.
 The user still needs to carry a physical car key at the cleaning appointment.

 This means any web innovation built on top of the recognition of the shopping voucher and use of digital car key cannot proceed unless Google develops them into Trust Anchor services, creating an innovation dependency.